hoodiecrow/ConsTcl/README.md

 by the find method to find which innermost environment a given symbol is bound in.

-The long and complex constructor is to accommodate the variations of Scheme parameter lists, which can be empty, a proper list, a symbol, or an improper list.
+The long and complex constructor is to accommodate the variations of Scheme parameter lists, which can be empty, a proper list, a symbol, or a dotted list.

 ```
 catch { ::constcl::Environment destroy }